LastStriker11/laststriker11.github.io/_pages/about.md

 <!-- ## Biography -->

-Qinglong Lu is a Research Associate and a Ph.D. candidate at the Chair of Transportation Systems Engineering of the Technical University of Munich (TUM), Germany, since June 2021.
+Qinglong Lu is a Research Associate and a Ph.D. candidate at the Chair of Transportation Systems Engineering of Technical University of Munich (TUM), Germany, under supervision of [Prof. Constantinos Antoniou](https://www.mos.ed.tum.de/en/vvs/mitarbeiterinnen/constantinos-antoniou/).
 His research focuses on urban transportation system resilience evaluation and optimization, mobility pattern analysis, DTA model calibration, and simulation-based optimization.

 Qinglong holds a Bachelor’s degree in Traffic Engineering from Sun Yat-sen University (SYSU), China, and a Master of Science in Transportation Systems from TUM.